 I’ll admit it.
 I’ve been afraid of our getting attacked by a social media mob online.
 Of seeing all the hard work of building our reputation in the field get smothered in a sea of negative reviews.
 Of becoming a target.
 It would be so easy for bad actors to hit us hard where it would hurt us most…which would affect the income of not just me, but also of my staff.

 Especially in the last several years.
-As the need for taking action has increased and my desire to do something has increased with it….so too have I seen swastikas popping up all over the place.
-As a Jewish man I have had fears of our business being targeted due to my name.
+While the need for taking action has increased and my desire to do something has increased with it….so too have I seen swastikas popping up all over the place.
+As a Jewish man I have wrestled with fears of our business being targeted due to my name.

-As the events of the past weeks have unfolded, several members of my staff have asked what we as a company were going to say about it.
+As the events of the past weeks have unfolded, several members of my staff have asked what we as a company were going to say about the black lives matter movement.

 We’ve had many discussions among management and then brought in the team at large for a discussion and brainstorm.
 We will continue to have these discussions on a regular basis going forward.
 And while we haven’t determined exactly what this means for us yet, and exactly what we plan to do, we do know a few things with absolute certainty.